'Eye Dreams of Dog Lake

 A very hot-looking spot for walleyes indeed.

 Our plan of attack was simple—and one that is very common in Northern Ontario when guests of lodges are fishing for walleye in deep haunts.
-A round head jig in either one-quarter to three-eights ounces sizes in bright colour hues such as chartreuse, orange, pink, red, and clown with a nightcrawler or live minnow for added taste and appeal.
+A round head jig in either one-quarter to three-eighths-ounce sizes in bright colour hues such as chartreuse, orange, pink, red, and clown with a nightcrawler or live minnow for added taste and appeal.

-We positioned ourselves on one of the 20-plus foot edges and made short casts to either side of the boat and used a slow drag along the sandy bottom of the shoal looking for those familiar light taps or sponge sensation of a pickup from Mr. Walleye.
+We positioned ourselves on one of the 20-plus-foot edges and made short casts to either side of the boat and used a slow drag along the sandy bottom of the shoal, looking for those familiar light taps or sponge sensation of a pickup from Mr. Walleye.

-It sure did not take long for Warren to announce 'fish-on' and so the frenzy began.
+It sure did not take long for Warren to announce 'fish-on,' and so the frenzy began.

 Our cold fingers warmed up quickly to the feel of walleye smacking our jigs all around the boat.
-With province-wide regulations on slot sizes of walleye that are available to be kept for dinner (check local regulations for daily limits and slot sizes in the regions you visit), we caught and released a lot of healthy 16 to 20-plus inch walleyes, and only kept a couple of fish in the 17-inch class for our dinner.
+With province-wide regulations on slot sizes of walleye that are available to be kept for dinner (check local regulations for daily limits and slot sizes in the regions you visit), we caught and released a lot of healthy 16 to 20-plus-inch walleyes, and only kept a couple of fish in the 17-inch class for our dinner.

-Our sonar unit lit up with fish symbols all across the bottom directly below our boat and it was some of the easiest fishing we have ever experienced—simply dropping our jig and worm right below the boat and lifting the jig ever so slightly off the bottom and 'tap' another fish on.
+Our sonar unit lit up with fish symbols all across the bottom directly below our boat, and it was some of the easiest fishing we have ever experienced—simply dropping our jig and worm right below the boat and lifting the jig ever so slightly off the bottom and 'tap,' another fish on.

 I was impressed.

-As we headed back to the main lodge, I couldn't help but envision what lurks below the surface as we passed so many island points, back bays, rock piles, and endless potential fish holding natural structure and was already planning a return trip for the bragging size smallmouth bass and trophy Northern Pike that call Dog Lake home.
+As we headed back to the main lodge, I couldn't help but envision what lurks below the surface as we passed so many island points, back bays, rock piles, and endless potential fish holding natural structure and was already planning a return trip for the bragging size smallmouth bass and trophy northern pike that call Dog Lake home.

 A true walleye lodge offering the rugged beauty of Ontario's northern wilderness.